WinVector/pyvtreat/Examples/CrossVal/LeakTradeOff/CrossFrameExample.md

 We will demonstrate that even in this situation, target-encoding (or conditionally re-encoding) categorical variables prior to the model-fitting step leaks information about the dependent variable. *This is true even when using cross-methods*.
 This leaked information may cause the downstream modeling step to treat noise variables as informative ones, leading to overfit.

 Finally, we will conclude with a more realistic case: a combination of useless and useful explanatory variables.
 For our last example we will use our recommended package [`vtreat`](https://github.com/WinVector/pyvtreat) ([available for `Python`](https://github.com/WinVector/pyvtreat) and [available for `R`](https://github.com/WinVector/vtreat)).
-The `vtreat` package manages impact coding, cross-validation, and reporting in a convenient unit.
+The `vtreat` package manages impact coding, cross-methods, and reporting in a convenient unit.

 ## Preliminaries